Basic Policy

 Major Matters Discussed by the Board of Directors during the Last Fiscal Year

-- Establishing Shimadzu Group Management Basic Regulation
+- Revisions to Shimadzu Group Management Basic Regulation

 - Disclosure of human capital information